-- 15% of 12 to 16 year olds are not happy with current or future job prospects, more than doubling to 36% of 17 to 21 year olds. - Only half of the girls and young women we spoke to feel they have the same educational and employment opportunities as boys or men their age 54% of girls and young women aged 12 to 21, declining from 58% of 12 to 16 year olds to 52% of 17 to 21 year olds.
+15% of 12 to 16 year olds are not happy with current or future job prospects, more than doubling to 36% of 17 to 21 year olds.

 CHAPTER 6: MONEY WORRIES AND THE COST OF LIVING

 Money was a common cause of concern for girls and young women, especially as they got older.
 The cost of living crisis is having a disproportionate effect on women, with worries about access to basics like food and stable housing.